Cost price formula: What it is and how to calculate

 Fortunately, setting the perfect price for your products and services doesn’t have to be complicated and you won’t have to rely on guesswork.
 Today, we’ll show you how to calculate the best selling price using the cost price formula.

-What is Cost Price?
+What is cost/price?

 Before we get to the math, let’s first define what cost price is.